top of page

 6. People throwing up after seeing a dead body.

-7. Arrows always with the same whistling sound.
+7. Arrows always have the same whistling sound.

-8. Protagonist struggling with keys when in a hurry.
+8. The protagonist struggles with keys when in a hurry.

 9. Villains who are bad because they were abused.

-10. The jerk boyfriend who is changed by the cute girl.
+10. The jerk boyfriend who the cute girl changes.

 11. Movies that begin with the premise, "Earth is dying..."